If you’re interested in buying a new house, it’s important to get not only the property inspected but more specifically, the home plumbing.

 Normally, a home inspector only does a superficial examination.
 Typically, they first check to see if the water comes out of the faucets.
 Then, they make sure all of the drains work properly and do not collect water.
 Finally, they test all of the toilets in the home.

-Because a home inspector is not a licensed plumber, they don’t have the extensive knowledge needed to check the plumbing in your home.
+A home inspector gives you an overview of how your home plumbing functions.
+They also tell you if your fixtures need repairs or replacements.
+However, because a home inspector is not a licensed plumber, they don’t have the extensive knowledge needed to check the plumbing in your home.
 In fact, they may not be able to tell if the plumbing is up to the current standards or if there is a sewer leak in the home.

 What do Home Plumbing Inspections Cover?